<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments on: Leaderfins &#8216;carbon&#8217; blades</title>

-<atom:link href="http://lubosub.com/2009/08/leaderfins-carbon-blades/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://lubosub.com/2009/08/leaderfins-carbon-blades/feed/" rel="self" type="application/rss+xml" />

 <description>freediving and UW photography</description>